White Sox vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- When it comes to the total, the White Sox and their opponents are 6-4-0 in their last 10 games.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on five occasions.

-- The White Sox have not covered a spread in any of their past 10 games (one of those contests had a spread).
+- The White Sox have had a spread set in two of their past 10 games, and they have come up short of covering the spread each time.
+Chicago's last three contests have gone under the point total, and the average total during that run was 9.7.

 White Sox Betting Records & Stats

-- Chicago has not entered a game this season as a bigger underdog on the moneyline than the +200 odds on it winning this game.
+- Chicago has not been a bigger underdog this season than the +240 moneyline set for this game.

-- The moneyline set for this matchup implies the White Sox have a 33.3% chance of coming away with a victory in the contest.
+- The White Sox have an implied victory probability of 29.4% according to the moneyline set for this matchup.

-- Games involving Chicago have gone over the total set by sportsbooks in 40 of 91 chances this season.
+- Chicago and its opponents have hit the over in 40 of its 92 games with a total this season.

-- In 10 games with a line this season, the White Sox have a mark of 5-5-0 against the spread.
+- The White Sox are 5-6-0 against the spread in their 11 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!